 5 Things to Check Before Borrowing From a Life Insurance Policy

-Before you borrow from a life insurance policy, you need to have a serious discussion with your financial planner or insurance advisor to understand the long term and short term consequences and risks.
+Before you move forward on a policy loan, have a serious discussion with your financial planner or insurance advisor to understand the long-term and short-term consequences and risks.

-There are many hidden costs that you may not initially realize, and you want to make sure this is the best option for you.
+There are many hidden costs that you may not initially realize, so it's important to make sure this is the best option for you.

 - Discuss how the loan and interest will impact your life insurance policy to make sure that the death benefit portion of your policy is not threatened.

 - Find out if you will have to pay an "opportunity cost."

 - Make sure you can afford to pay the interest and other fees or figure out the strategy based on your specific policy that will make sense for you.
 Not all policies are the same and everyone's circumstance is different.
 Interest costs range from 5 percent to 8 percent will be compounded so you'll be paying interest on your interest.

 - If you can not pay back the interest on your loan, think twice.
 The in-force illustration will help you understand this aspect.

 - If you are relying on the dividends of your policy to pay the interest on the loan, have a real look at the details with your representative or financial advisor.
 Borrowing the policy's cash value reduces the amount of available collateral for the loan, which reduces the dividends and generates less money to cover the interest payments.
 This can be costly if not structured properly and could cause you to lose your policy.